Shokoufeh-Salem-Minab/knowledge-base-service-master/README.md

 Adding new names **won't trigger** other records trust level decrease.

+## Interface

+Interface consists of two zones.
+Left one is actual service.
+It contains input zone, where you can write the name.
+Every time you enter or delete character, service will suggest best options from knowledge base (on the right will be shown current trust level).
+You can either select name from list or press `Add Name` to add new one.
+When you select existing name service will **increase** its trust level and **decrease** trust level of other names in the suggestion list.
+If it is new name, it will be added in DB with **default trust level**, other names trust level won't be changed.
+On the right side we have full DB entries list with its trust level for easier debugging.

 ## Getting started

 To start demo, install Node.js.
 Then in terminal switch to server folder and start web server